-- You should check that the backrest has engaged properly in position after the loop is released. - $\bullet\ \ \,$ For safety reasons the locking system loops on the seats may not be used to secure any items.
+- You should check that the backrest has engaged properly in position after the loop is released. - For safety reasons the locking system loops on the seats may not be used to secure any items.

-Lifting the seat backrests
+Folding the rear seat backrests down

-Fig. 99 Folding or opening the rear seat backrest
+Fig. 99 Folding or opening the front seat

-Pull the loop on the side of the seat ⇒ Fig. 99 1 in the direction of the arrow and lift the seat backrest into position.
+Pull the loop on the side of the seat ⇒ fig. 99 1 in the direction of the arrow and lift the seat backrest into position.

-- You should check that the backrest has engaged properly in position after the loop is released. - For safety reasons the locking system loops on the seats may not be used to secure any items. - After locking the seat backrest into position ensure that the seat belts protrude from the seat.
+- You should check that the backrest has engaged properly in position after the loop is released. - $\bullet \;\;$ For safety reasons the locking system loops on the seats may not be used to secure any items. - $\bullet$ After locking the seat backrest into position ensure that the seat belts protrude from the seat. $\blacksquare$